luisdiss/compiler/README.md

 This repository documents my progress in building a compiler from scratch.
 It's purpose is to increase my understanding of compiler technology and exhibit my technical skills.
 The compiler implements a high level procedural programming language.
 It supports a minimal set programming constructs like loops, functions, conditionals, variable assignment, types and more.

+So far, only the lexer has been finished

 ## Lexer

 ### Regular Expressions